Clutch Q&A July 30, 2025 Rita F. Williams · Clutch Justice

 Let’s say you’ve been handed unlimited funding and zero oversight: what ridiculous but amazing program do you launch first?

-I love this last question!
+I love this question.
 I would develop a retreat program for formerly incarcerated people that would include animal, nature, and psychedelic therapies along with programming centered around belongingness and community.
-Somewhere to heal, connect with self/life/others, and to be prepared to return to society with a full battery and tools for success.
+Somewhere to heal, connect with self, life, and others — and to be prepared to return to society with a full battery and tools for success.